-Operating System: MainBoss Advanced will run on any of the following operating systems:

-- □ Windows XP Pro or better (with Service Pack 3 or later): - □ XP Pro should provide satisfactory performance with one or two simultaneous users, provided that both users aren't on external machines - □ Windows Server 2003 (with Service Pack 2 or later), including Windows Server 2003 R2; or - □ Windows Vista Business or better (with Service Pack 3 or later); or - □ Windows Server 2008 (with Service Pack 2 or later); or - □ Windows Server 2008 R2 or later; or - \Box Windows 7 Pro or better.

-We do not recommend the 64-bit versions of Windows XP or Windows Server 2003.
-For other systems, both 32-bit or 64-bit versions are acceptable.
+Op Operating System: MainBoss Advanced will run on any of the fol lowing operating systems: ☐ Windows XP Pro or better (with Service Pack 3 or later): ☐ XP Pro should provide satisfactory performance with users, provided that both users aren't on external ma ☐ Windows Server 2003 (with Service Pack 2 or later), including or Windows Server 2003 R2 ☐ Windows Vista Business or better (with Service Pack 3 or later) ); or ☐ Windows Server 2008 (with Service Pack 2 or later); or □ Windows Server 2008 R2 or later; or □ Windows 7 Pro or better.
+We do not recommend the 64-bit versions of Windows XP or Windows other systems, both 32-bit or 64-bit versions are acceptable. dows Server 2003.
+For

-We do not recommend Windows XP Home, Windows Vista Home, Windows Vista Basic, or Windows 7 Home.
+We do not recommend Windows XP Home, Windows Vista Home, Windows Vista Basic, or